Cyber week sale! Get $250 off pairs of Omni 2 hearing aids with code CYBERWEEK24

 10. Video games:

+Video games are no longer just for your children and grandkids!
 A study shows that video games can halt the negative effects of aging on people older than 60.
 Make sure you keep the volume down to avoid damage to your ears that can cause hearing loss.

 9. Restoration:

+Interested in old cars, boats, or motorcycles?
+Restoring old machines is a great hobby for older adults, exercising your brain in many ways.
 Focusing on detailed work, showing off your creativity, and general troubleshooting are all ways you can restore cognitive health.
 Avoid hearing loss or hearing damage by wearing earplugs or earmuffs if you’re working with loud tools.

 8. Walking:

 Walking regularly helps all aspects of health.
 The AARP has even designed a program for people over 50 to organize their own community walking groups.
+Walking also has the added benefit of being a social activity, which has been proven to stimulate brain function.

 7. Computers:

 In this day and age, being computer savvy is integral for keeping up with friends and family.
 Especially those that may be scattered around the country or the world.
+Studies have also shown that older adults who use computers were less likely to experience mild cognitive decline as they age.
+Find a game that you like, articles to read, or just keep up with social media!

 6. Bird calls: